 One might think that video conferencing and 2D collaboration solutions could be the answer but the lack of in-person feel leaves the participants exhausted and less engaged with the content.
 Research has shown that nearly half of the surveyed professional workers report a high degree of exhaustion due to the perpetual use of video conferencing.

 An office in VR where all the employees have a photorealistic avatar creates a sense of true presence among the participants.
 Harvard Business Review in its research discovered that an engaged employee is 55% more productive than one who is not.
+There are many benefits of virtual reality in business.
 Thanks to the immersive nature of VR, according to a PWC study, the participants can learn more quickly, retain more knowledge and gain a deeper comprehension of the discussion.

 If you are curious about conducting a meeting in virtual reality, you have come to the right place as we will examine the topic and answer all your burning questions.